ropg/pinapl/README.md

 field | description
 :---- | :----------
 `header` | *(string)* Text printed in top-left of screen.
-`defaulttext` | *(string)* The text that is already theer when the user starts entering text.
+`defaulttext` | *(string)* The text that is already there when the user starts entering text.
 The cursor is placed after the last character of the defaulttext and the text is scrolled off the screen on the left if there is more than fits the display.
 `keyboard` | *(string)* selects the keyboard. `pinapl` comes with a number of keyboard layouts, called `Normal`, `Sym`, `Num`, `Vertical` and `Vert_Sym`.
 If you specify a keyboard by name here, `input` will start with that keyboard.
 If you specify no keyboard, `input` will will pick either `Normal` or `Vertical`, depending on the orientation of the screen (see `screenmode`).
 Also see the text below on how to add a custom keyboard layout.
 `maxlen` | *(number)* The maximum number of characters the user can enter.
 If this maximum is reached, the cursor turns red to indicate that the limit has been reached and no futher keys (except backspace) are processed.
 `fixed_scale` | *(number)* The horizontal stretch factor of the text that is being typed.
 Normally `input` figures this out for itself, printing a text nice and big if it's short enough, and then making it a step more condensed if it no longer fits the screen.
 Only the values `1` and `2` make much sense here, to lock `input` it to the small and the large size respectively.